moment/luxon/docs/math.md

 ### How to think about calendar math

-It's best not to think of calendar math as requiring arcane checks for what variability is required.
+It's best not to think of calendar math as requiring arcane checks on the lengths of intervening periods.
 Instead, think of them as **adjusting that unit directly and keeping lower order date components constant**.
 Let's go back to the Feb 13 + 1 month example.
 If you didn't have Luxon, you would do something like this to accomplish that:

 ```js
 var d = new Date('2017-02-13')